Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 *I*, *you*, and *he* are singular because they only refer to one individual. *We*, *y'all*, and *they* are plural because they refer to multiple people.

 ## A Note On *He* And *Hann*
 As you have likely noticed, the subjects *he* and *hann* are accompanied by asterisks in conjugation charts.
-This is done because they could be swapped for other words.
+This is because they could be swapped for other words.
 The words *he* and *hann* have been chosen because they are standardly used in these tables--instead of including *she* and *it* or *hún* and *það*--because doing so saves considerable tablespace.

 The word *he* in the conjugation chart could be replaced with any other singular noun, and the accompanying conjugation when that noun is a subject would be correct.
 This includes *she*, *it*, *John*, *Eifel Tower*, *cat*, *computer*, or anything other singular that you can think of.